Rasm-P/Is-Prime-Assembly-Program/README.md

 - Alban Dalifi s205416

 ## Assignment specifications (see pdf: 02322 Machine Oriented programming Project 1 Group 28) ##
+Assembly code made for the LC-3 16 bit computer.

 ### AssignmentDeliverable1 ###
 To solve this exercise, a diagram deconstructing the operations needed to find the midpoint